-fuchsia-magellanicaThis deciduous shrub is native to temperate areas of southern Chile and Argentina where it grows in forest clearings and margins.
-It forms a bushy clump with dark green foliage and pendant tubular flowers that are red and purple, pink and lavender, or white.
-The flowers are attractive to hummingbirds, hence the alternate common name, hummingbird fuchsia.
+Also known as garden fuchsia and hummingbird fuchsia, this deciduous sub-shrub is native to temperate areas of southern Chile and Argentina where it grows in scrublands, and forest clearings and margins.
+It is a member of the evening primrose family, Onagraceae, that also includes, Clarkia and Gaura.
+The plant forms a bushy clump 6-10′ tall and has dark green leaves that are ovate to lanceolate, 2-5″ long and have dentate margins.
+Pendant tubular flowers with prominent stamens appear from summer to frost.
+The flowers are magenta to red and are attractive to hummingbirds and bees.
 Plants are long blooming and give a tropical look to the garden.
 They are attractive in beds and borders, useful as hedges, and do well in containers.
+The genus name Fuchsia honors Leonhard Fuchs (1501–66), German botanist and doctor.
+The specific epithet, magellanica, refers to the Strait of Magellan and reflects the geographic origin of the species

 Outstanding Feature: Flowers